3D Forest

 $ git clone https://github.com/VUKOZ-OEL/3d-forest.git

-2. Build 3D Forest
+2. Build the 3D Forest project

 $ cd /home/user/3d-forest